purple-dot/purple-dot-react/README.md

 ### Displaying a Pre-order button on the product page

-The code below shows the changes necessary to your Product Display Page to start showing the Pre-order button.
+The code below shows the changes necessary to your Product Detail Page to start showing the Pre-order button.

 There are 3 integration points you will need to provide:

-1. A `fetchAvailability` function: This function will need to return the in stock availability of the product and its variants.
+1. A `fetchAvailability` function: This function will need to return the in stock availability levels of the product and its variants.

 - NOTE -
      The function must be memoized to prevent infinite render loops, see https://docs.react-async.com/api/options#promisefn.

-2. A `renderButton` function: This function renders either the Add to Cart Button or the Preorder Button depending on the availability of the product
+2. A `renderButton` function: This function renders either the Add to Cart Button or the Preorder Button depending on the in stock availability of the selected product variant

 3. An `onClick` function: When the Add to Cart / Pre-order is clicked this function will receive the id of the added variant as well as the line item properties necessary to add.

-- NOTE: These line item properties **must** be added to the cart in order for the checkout to recognise that the item is on pre-order.
+- NOTE: These line item properties **must** be added to the cart in order for the checkout to recognize that the item is on pre-order.

 ```jsx